-This class is normally taught Monday through Friday in the De Anza Planetarium.
-However, for Fall 2021, it has moved online.
+This class is normally taught Monday through Friday 8:30-9:20am in the De Anza Planetarium.
+However, for winter 2021, it has moved online.
 Face-to-face meetings are scheduled from 4-4:50pm on Tuesdays and Thursdays.
 You must log in to De Anza's Canvas system to access the course material.
 E-mail the professor for further details on how to do this.